-What the CPSC Has to Say About Accidents at Amusement Parks
+What the CPSC Has to Say About Accidents at Theme Parks

 A day at the amusement park can provide hours of fun and memories that last for years, but unfortunately these venues are not without dangers.
 On some occasions, a visit to the amusement park could also result in a visitor suffering serious injuries or even death.
 In fact, injuries at amusement parks are on the rise.
 The increase in injuries is a result of owners and operators failing to emphasize park safety.